xenify-io/litepaper/README.md

 <br>

 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)
-# ◽️ Future Xenify Airdrops
+# ◽️ Future Airdrops
 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)

 <br>

-Just like the Genesis Xenify Airdrop, we'll be distributing 500,000 XNF tokens as an airdrop for each chain that Xenify deploys.
+Just like the Genesis Airdrop, we'll be distributing 500,000 XNF tokens as an airdrop for each chain that Xenify deploys.
 This exclusive airdrop is reserved for eligible XNF stakers who have recycled their native chain rewards, as a token of appreciation for their active engagement with the protocol.
 The portion of the airdrop an XNF staker receives will depend on the total value they have recycled.
 In short, the more native chain rewards you recycle, the larger your share of future XNF airdrops.

 When Xenify launches on a second chain (following its Genesis launch on BNB Chain), the 500,000 XNF tokens will be distributed among eligible XNF stakers who have recycled on BNB Chain.